 One might worry that I am a compulsive alcoholic.
 Now comes the fun part; I don’t even drink.
 In fact, till a few years back, I hadn’t even sipped alcohol and even post that it hasn’t been my drink of choice.
 It ranks number 3; post chocolate shake and diet coke.
 Since having chocolate shakes in bars might not seem the most macho and also the gazillion calories, I stick with Diet Coke and pour it into a glass meant for scotch (on the rocks).
 The choice of not starting to drink or smoke was made by me at the age of 17, post watching a Bollywood flick, ‘DevD’.
 I could so see myself as that hopeless romantic protagonist who loses his entire life drowning sorrows of losing a girl with an endless stream of liquor.

 I get my addictive dopamine from spontaneous encounters or craving pleasure.
-As highlighted in the Pareto principle, the highest craving NPV in the shortest lead time happens in offline interactions, mostly at bars due to the entire vibe and also inebriated state of the TG where liquor acts as a great lubricant in smoothening interactions and making me sound interesting.
+According to the Pareto principle, the highest craving NPV in the shortest time comes from offline interactions—mainly at bars—where the vibe and inebriation help smoothen conversations and make me sound more interesting.

 Recently, on one such night, I was at a bar.
-I reached at around 11 and was on a call.
+I arrived around 11 and was on a call.
 Once I was done with the call, I saw two girls sitting at a table by the terrace wall.
 I was standing by the bar and the table was around four tables away from me.
-One of them had her back towards me and I couldn’t see her.
-The reason I noticed the other one even from such a distance was firstly obviously her flawless looks and gorgeous smile.
+One of them had her back towards me, and I couldn’t see her.
+What caught my eye, even from afar, were her flawless looks and stunning smile.
 Secondly and more importantly, she was wearing a really cute hairband.
 This is an underrated accessory that I haven’t seen a lot of girls wear, especially in Delhi.

 As I have stated in one of my standups and the dating matrix, “subtle compliments are a good way to test the waters, and also women like sharp observation skills and precise compliments instead of generic compliments like “You’re so beautiful”.
-Avoid such blanket statements when complimenting women, because they will see right through it and odds are, you’ll come away looking insincere.
+Avoid blanket compliments—women will see through them, and you’ll likely seem insincere.
 Another thing to avoid is the infamous “Can I buy you a drink?” line.
-You’re not being chivalrous by offering her a drink, you’re opening yourself up to be that guy, the one depleting his bank account in the effort to buy attention.
-In fact, they may actually get turned off from you because you look desperate.
+Buying her a drink isn’t chivalry—it risks making you that guy spending for attention.
+You may actually turn them off because you look desperate.
 If you compliment her, be quiet – let her respond.
 If you ask her a question, be quiet – let her answer.
 Start off the conversation lightly, casually, and relevant to the situation you’re both in.
 If she responds, great – move ahead with the conversation, and if she balks or ignores you, move on.”

 And I just got the perfect opening line: a subtle compliment yet a sharp observation.
 I went up to her with this compliment with all permutations of her responses running in my head as in Delhi (Capital of validation ‘enthusiasts’), the worst she’ll say is not just NO. From a dry thanks to calling the bar manager and filing a lawsuit for harassment (the mind always wanders to the worst-case scenario), everything was on the table.
 But, something completely off the script happened here.